peachcrumb/campus-address/index.md

 (Note that these changes do not need to be implemented for ICS 314, although they are relatively straightforward to accomplish.)

-## Development History

-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
-In a nutshell:

-- Development consists of a sequence of Milestones.
-- Each Milestone is specified as a set of tasks.
-- Each task is described using a GitHub Issue, and is assigned to a single developer to complete.
-- Tasks should typically consist of work that can be completed in 2-4 days.
-- The work for each task is accomplished with a git branch named "issue-XX", where XX is replaced by the issue number.
-- When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
-- The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

-The following sections document the development history of BowFolios.
 <!-- ## Walkthrough videos

 BowFolios is intended as a model of how an ICS 314 project could be organized and executed.
 Here are videos that walk you through various aspects of the system: